We Proudly Serve Accident Victims Injured Across The State of Texas

 In many cases, a defective product’s injuries are classified as compensatory, special, or punitive.
 When a claimant wins a product liability claim, they can be eligible for compensation for the following:

-Special Damages: Damages for these causes include, but are not limited to, the following: medical and hospital expenses, missed income, transportation costs of a substitute vehicle and the expense of repairing or replacing damaged property.
+Damages for these causes include, but are not limited to, the following: medical and hospital expenses, missed income, transportation costs of a substitute vehicle, and the expense of repairing or replacing damaged property.

 Medical costs can get out of hand, especially if you have a significant accident or negligence, both of which may be related to your product liability claim.